 Sitting for the test during the summer a year before entering optometry school is encouraged because this could accelerate the processing of the application.
-For many students this will be the summer between their junior and senior years of their undergraduate education.
-It also allows enough time to retake the test if needed.
-For students taking the OAT more than one time, SCO uses the set of scores with the highest academic average, so there are no penalties for retaking.
+For many students, this will be the summer between their junior and senior years of undergraduate education.
+This also allows enough time to retake the test if needed.
+For students taking the OAT more than once, SCO uses the set of scores with the highest academic average, so there are no penalties for retaking.

 Students may take the exam multiple times; however, the scores reported to SCO must be no more than two years old from the date the applicant submits the SCO supplemental application.
 Registration information for the OAT can be found at the ADA OAT site.

-A student's recent course work is stressed more so than what was completed during the Freshman year.
-We are more concerned about what your current capabilities are than what you did three or four years ago.
+A student's recent course work is stressed more so than what was completed during Freshman year.
+That is to say, we are more concerned about your current capabilities rather than what you did three or four years ago.

-The specific course work completed is also an important factor during the selection process.
-Strong results in the upper level biology course work is a plus during admissions process.
+The specific course work completed is also an important factor.
+Strong results in upper level biology course work is a plus during the admissions process.
 If a student does not have a biology major, we recommend completing additional courses in biology above the minimum prerequisites, such as:

 If an applicant has completed a majority of the prerequisite courses at the junior college level, the grade point average at the four-year institution should be comparable.
 At least one full year should be completed at the four-year college or university level.

 It is important for prospective students to make the best possible impression when applying to optometry school.
-Communicating in a manner that is professional and courteous will not only make you a more competitive applicant, but will also help our staff to efficiently and effectively answer questions and guide you through the process.
+Communicating in a manner that is professional and courteous will not only make you a more competitive applicant, but it will also help our staff to efficiently and effectively answer questions and guide you through the process.
 We’ve gathered some tips on professional etiquette that we hope will help ensure your success as an applicant to Southern College of Optometry.